harsh20048/online-exam-proctor/README.md

 - OpenCV for computer vision capabilities
 - MediaPipe for face detection
 - Flask for web framework
-- MySQL for database management
+- MySQL for database management "# online-exam-proctor"